njall/ABCDEFBDWS/README.md

 To Do
 ----------
 * Come up with a sensible yet witty name
-* Extend the ABCD Schema
+* Extend the ABCD Schema or generate our own
 * Implement an online ABCDEFBDWS document generator
 * Implement an ABCDEFBDWS document parser